jkdxg8837/Relevance-Relation-Extraction/README.md

 # RRE: A Relevance Relation Extraction Framework for Cross-Domain Recommender System at Alipay

-This is a reference code for research paper "RRE: A Relevance Relation Extraction Framework for Cross-Domain Recommender System at Alipay" accepted by ICME 2024.
+This is a reference code for the following paper presented at IEEE ICME 2024.

-> Jiayang Gu, [Xovee Xu](https://www.xoveexu.com), Yulu Tian, Yurun Hu, Jiadong Huang, Wenliang Zhong, Fan Zhou, Lianli Gao
+> Jiayang Gu, Xovee Xu, Yulu Tian, Yurun Hu, Jiadong Huang, Wenliang Zhong, Fan Zhou, Lianli Gao
 > RRE: A Relevance Relation Extraction Framework for Cross-Domain Recommender System at Alipay
-> IEEE International Conference on Multimedia and Expo (ICME), Niagra Falls, Canada, July 15-19, 2024
+> IEEE International Conference on Multimedia and Expo (ICME), Niagara Falls, Canada, July 15-19, 2024, 1-6.

 ## How to Run